FOSSE ENERGY (“We”) are committed to protecting and respecting your privacy.

 We would like to use your personal data to communicate with you about products or services that we offer.

 We will not use your personal data for marketing purposes at all if you have told us not to.
-You will have the the opportunity to opt-in to receiving marketing information.
-If you do, whenever we contact you directly for this purpose.
+We will give you the opportunity to opt-in to receiving marketing information whenever we contact you directly for this purpose.
 Sometimes we may want to share your information with other organisations, for our marketing purposes.
 Some examples are:

 - Organisations who can enhance or match the data we hold with additional information to enable us to understand our customers better and plan marketing activities